mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ### Time to email Qantas I guess

-I emailed Qantas, telling them about the technical details of the problem.
+I emailed Qantas, being like "beep boop here is how the computer problem works".

 ![Email to Qantas security-medium](/img/sunburnt-country/qantasemail.png)